alikia2x/sparkastML/README.md

 We employ a Convolutional Neural Network (CNN) architecture combined with an Energy-based Model for open-set recognition.

 This model is optimized to be lightweight, ensuring it can run on a wide range of devices, including within the browser environment.

+A detailed explain of how it works could be found in [this blog post](https://blog.alikia2x.com/en/posts/sparkastml-intention/).